Southbank-Centre/southbankcentre.org/README.md

 ### Functional tests

-Functional tests are written in [Protractor](https://angular.github.io/protractor) and reside in the `test/functional` directory.
+Functional tests are built with [Protractor](https://angular.github.io/protractor) and reside in the `test/functional` directory.
 Please refer to the [README.md](https://github.com/Southbank-Centre/southbankcentre.org/tree/master/test/functional) in this directory for instructions on how to run them.

 ### Unit tests

-Unit tests are written using the Jasmine framework and are run using the Karma test runner.
-To run unit tests:

-1. Install karma-cli globally: `$ npm install -g karma-cli`
-2. Install dependencies: `$ npm install`
-3. Run karma.
-From the test/unit directory run `$ karma start karma.conf.js --single-run`

-You can run karma and have it run tests when your test files change.
-From the test/unit directory run `$ karma start karma.conf.js`
+Unit tests are built with [Karma](http://karma-runner.github.io/) and [Jasmine](http://jasmine.github.io/), and reside in the `test/unit` directory.
+Please refer to the [README.md](https://github.com/Southbank-Centre/southbankcentre.org/tree/master/test/unit) in this directory for instructions on how to run them.